akissinger/chyp/README.md

     rule unitR : id * u ; m = id
     rule assoc : m * id ; m = id * m ; m

-always yield unique normal forms. so, we can prove any true equation involving a monoid in a single step using `simp`, e.g.
+always yield unique normal forms.
+So, we can prove any true equation involving a monoid in a single step using `simp`, e.g.

     rewrite random_monoid_eq :
       id * u * u * id ; m * m ; m
       = id * u * id ; id * m ; m by simp(unitL, unitR, assoc)

+However, the beauty of interactive theorem provers is that sets of rules don't actually have to be that nice to benefit from automated tactics like `simp`, as long as they get a bit of help from a human when they get stuck.

 These three tactics are all implemented in the `chyp.tactic` module.
 [Tactic](https://github.com/akissinger/chyp/blob/master/chyp/tactic/__init__.py) implements `refl`, and the other tactics are implemented as subclasses of `Tactic` that should override the `check` method, which tries to close the current goal, and the `make_rhs` method, which returns an iterator over possible terms to fill in a hole `?`.
 Thanks to the API exposed by `Tactic`, the two tactics [RuleTac](https://github.com/akissinger/chyp/blob/master/chyp/tactic/ruletac.py) and [SimpTac](https://github.com/akissinger/chyp/blob/master/chyp/tactic/simptac.py) are very simple, and it shouldn't be too hard to implement more.